brendakapchanga/Regression/README.md

 		 smoker-whether the customer is a smoker or not

 	  Steps followed
- checking the shape of dataset to determine the number of rows and columns. checking for missing values and handle them appropriately. checking the data types of the variables to ensure they are in the correct format. summarise the statistics of the variables. visualize the distribution of the variables using Heatmap. checking the relationship between variables using pair plots,displot and Relplot checking the distribution of the categorical variables using  catplot.
+ checking the shape of dataset to determine the number of rows and columns, checking for missing values and handle them appropriately, checking the data types of the variables to ensure they are in the correct format, summarise the statistics of the variables, visualize the distribution of the variables using Heatmap, checking the relationship between variables using pair plots,displot and Relplot, checking the distribution of the categorical variables using  catplot,

     Descriptions